Here are my top 10 fun, educational Halloween activities – one for each traditional school subject.

 Kathy at Art Projects for Kids has lots of amazing Halloween art project ideas, but my favourite is this half spider (free downloadable template on her full post), where kids are encouraged to complete the right half of the picture by copying the left half.
 Great for observation and concentration skills!

-Vanessa at Pre-K Pages has a fantastic tutorial (with free printable) for this Halloween I-spy beginning sounds literacy game.
+Vanessa at Pre-K Pages has a fantastic tutorial (with free printable) using plastic pellets and all those tiny little things you get in goodie bags for this Halloween I-spy beginning sounds literacy game.

 8. PHYSICAL EDUCATION:

 This spider web walking game from No Time for Flashcards is a perfect activity for practising gross motor skills (and is also great fun)!
 Low-tack, paper washi tape is perfect for this game, as it won’t damage your floor.